-For instance, a bookmarklet can counts the number of words on the web page, clean up the page to aid quick reading, translate a page, modify the appearance of the web page, query a search engine with search terms provided by previously selected text and more such.
+For instance, a bookmarklet can count the number of words on the web page, clean up the page to aid quick reading, translate a page, modify the appearance of the web page, query a search engine with search terms provided by previously selected text and more such.

 Bookmarklets are different from extensions in the sense, they carry out specific tasks on the web page only after they are clicked on.
 While browser extensions and addons are browser-specific, bookmarklets are universal and work on all browsers.

-Add a bookmarklet to your browser
+Add a Bookmarklet to your browser

 Adding bookmarklets can surely enhance your browsing experience.